 In addition to physical damage caused by alcohol and drug abuse, there are mental effects such as changes in mood and behavior and lack of interest and drive.
 The University will provide information concerning drug abuse to any student, officer or employee of the University.

-Information and referrals to agencies offering drug abuse counseling can be obtained from the Office of Student Special Services at (609) 984-1141, ext.
+Information and referrals to agencies offering drug abuse counseling can be obtained from the Center for Disability Services at (609) 984-1141, ext.
 3445.